Library Social: A programme of events for people affected by dementia

 Getting started at the Library

-Don't know where to start?
-Want a tour of the General Reading Room?
-Come to our workshop to find out how to search and request material from our collections and use the eResources.
-If you plan to register for a library card when you visit, please bring evidence of identity with you.
-The workshop lasts around 90 minutes.
+Find out how to search and request material from our collections and use the eResources.
+This workshop lasts around 90 minutes and includes a tour of the General Reading Room.
+If you plan to register for a library card when you visit, please bring evidence of identity and confirmation of your address, e.g. a passport and current driving licence.
 If you have specific access or other additional needs, please let us know when you book.

 Free.
 Book 'Getting started' on Eventbrite or phone 0131 623 3734.